Bearland

 From bare land to Bearland

-On the corner opposite the court, where Bearland becomes Longsmith Street, is the grade II* listed Bearland House.
+On the corner opposite the court, where Bearland becomes Longsmith Street, is Bearland House.
 This townhouse was built c.1735–1740 on the site of an earlier, late 17th-century or early 18th-century house.
 It was extended c.1750 with the addition of wings either side of the front.

 In 1764 the house was purchased by Samuel Hayward, a Justice of the Peace and High Sheriff of Gloucestershire.
 The purchase included the bare land behind (extending south to Commercial Road between Barbican Road and Ladybellegate Street), which became formal gardens and orchards.

 In 1856 the house became a depot for the Gloucestershire militia.
 In 1899 the entire estate was sold to the City, which transformed the gardens into the City Electricity Works (now a building site).
-The west wing was demolished c.1912 and a fire station erected in its place for the city’s newly formed fire brigade.
-The fire station building still exists, though it ceased to be a fire station in 1956.
-It is not listed by Historic England, but has been appraised as having a positive contribution when the area was adopted as a Conservation Area in 2008.
+The west wing was demolished c.1912 and a fire station erected in its place for the city's newly formed fire brigade.
+The unlisted fire station building still exists, though it ceased to be a fire station in 1956.

 In the 20th century Bearland House served variously as a school building for what later became the Denmark Road High School, a solicitors' office and, between 1915 and 1972, the Gloucester headquarters of the Post Office Telephone Service.
 It currently serves as a factory for the Emma Willis luxury clothing business.

-Opposite Bearland House, Berkeley Street follows the original line of the wall erected by the Romans to mark the western limit of their colonial city.
-The west side of the street is lined with three grade II listed buildings, all of them originally built in the late-18th century as townhouses.
+Opposite Bearland House, the Saxon-origin Berkeley Street follows the original line of the wall erected by the Romans to mark the western limit of their colonial city.
+The west side of the street is lined with three listed buildings, all of them originally built in the late-18th century as townhouses.
 No. 20 now serves as flats, while Langham House and No. 16 are offices.

 Ladybellegate

-On the other side of the east wing of Bearland House on Longsmith Street is the grade II* listed Bearland Lodge, built c.1720 as a townhouse for a barrister from Apperley.
+On the other side of the east wing of Bearland House on Longsmith Street is Bearland Lodge, built c.1720 as a townhouse for a barrister from Apperley.
 A pediment depicting the legend of Perseus and Medusa is likely to have originally adorned Ladybellegate House, a little farther up Longsmith Street.

 Ladybellegate House was built c.1704 by Henry Wagstaffe, son of a Civil War Royalist sympathiser/former mayor of Gloucester.
 From 1732 to 1740 and again from 1743 to 1772 the house was rented by the Raikes family.
 Robert Raikes the elder was the successful proprietor of the Gloucester Journal, and his son, also called Robert, became famous as a pioneer of the Sunday School movement.
 He also championed in the newspaper he inherited from his father the cause of prison reform that would eventually see Gloucester's dilapidated castle-prison replaced by the purpose-built facility a decade before his retirement.

 In the 20th century the house served for a while as a health centre.
 It was bought by the Post Office and later sold for £1 to the Gloucester Civic Trust.
-After restoring the property, the Trust sold it and used the proceeds to fund Gloucester Historic Buildings Ltd, a joint venture with Gloucester City Council to identify and review historic buildings or monuments which may be in need of help.
+After restoring the property, the Trust sold it and used the proceeds to fund Gloucester Historic Buildings Ltd, a joint venture with Gloucester City Council to protect and preserve historic buildings and monuments.